 New Cirque de Soleil show — April 17, 2020 — With the closure of the most recent show at Disney Springs on New Year's Eve 2017, Disney has announced Cirque du Soleil will develop a new original show that will pay homage to Disney's history of animation.
 It will feature Disney characters!

-Universal's Epic Universe — date TBD — Universal Orlando Resort announced that it's building a brand-new theme park called Universal's Epic Universe.
-Little is known about the timeline or the themed lands, but Universal says it will be its most immersive and innovative theme park yet.
+Universal's Epic Universe — 2023 — Universal Orlando Resort announced that it's building a brand-new theme park called Universal's Epic Universe.
+Little is known about the themed lands, but Universal says it will be its most immersive and innovative theme park yet.
 In addition to the lands, it will feature an entertainment center, hotels, shops, restaurants and more.
 Located about 12 minutes away from its existing properties, Universal's Epic Universe will nearly double Universal's total available acreage!
 Check out the latest developments in our Universal's Epic Universe guide.

 Super Nintendo World — date TBD — Universal has partnered with Nintendo to bring to life experiences based on Nintendo's games, characters and worlds.
 The first new addition — Super Nintendo World — will open at Universal Studios Japan in 2020.
 Orlando and Hollywood versions are set to follow.
 We wouldn't be surprised if this ends up at Universal's Epic Universe!